kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

 Amazon SageMaker provides pre-built fully managed notebook instances that run Jupyter notebooks.
 Here, you are going to configure your notebook server:
 * Under Notebook instance name: Enter a name for your notebook instance
 * Under Notebook instance type: Select an instance type (recommend using default "ml.t2.medium")
-* Under IAM Role: Select "Create a new role"
+* Under IAM Role: Select "Create a new role" (you will need to click the existing entry first to view the dropdown.)

 When you click "Create a new role", a pop-up window will appear that will let you configure S3 access for your SageMaker IAM role.
 Please select "Any S3 bucket", then "Create role".
+Take a note of the role name that you just created, you will need it later.

+For example it might be: `AmazonSageMaker-ExecutionRole-20180719T160038`

 ![Alt text](../screenshots/create_iam_role_0.png)